-St. Andrews University in Scotland welcomes qualified students to study for a semester or full year.
+St. Andrews University in Scotland welcomes qualified students to study for a semester or full year in classes chosen from the general curriculum.

 Salzburg, Austria in affiliation with Alderson-Broaddus College, provides one semester of immersion in Austrian culture and German language study.